Healing Well: Reconnect with your Life After Cancer

 - Appropriate for both total beginners and more experienced practitioners.

-Joy Boots: An 8-week Group Yoga & Talk® Program for Survivors of Cancer
+Joy Boots: A 6-week Group Yoga & Talk® Program for Survivors of Cancer

 Questions & Answers

 When is a good time in my treatment for me to do this group?

 If you are participating online, you should feel open to deepening your understanding of yourself and willing to try out the simple new technology to bring the experience into your home.
 You do not have to feel great to show up.
 You can come as you are – that’s what this is about.
 You may choose to rest during parts of the yoga – that’s ok.
 Like in all my yoga classes, you will be encouraged to listen deeply to what you need.

 How do I know if this is a good fit for me?

 Are you ready to heal emotionally from the cancer experience?
 This could be a good fit for you if you are interested in learning tools from psychology, yoga and meditation to help you process (understand and integrate) your experience.

 The online group is an easy and convenient way to deepen your healing, practice simple yoga and meditation in the privacy of your home, and pace yourself in discovering and sharing your real feelings about this life changing experience.

 I don’t have a lot of energy and I’m not very flexible (or any other concerns about physical ability).
 Can I still participate?

 In my weekly classes, I have experienced yogis and people who have never done yoga and are sitting in a chair.
 The practices are taught to include everyone with modifications and encouragement for resting and observing the breath as an important part of practice.
 I encourage everyone (over and over) to go at their own pace and practice listening to their bodies cues and the sound of their own breath.
 That being said, I’m happy to discuss any specific conditions you may have and for you to discuss with your doctor any concerns about yoga.